 If you want a taste of the Italian summer life, the city of Brindisi has several that might interest you.
 The Brindisi Port is a place where you can take in everything from fishing boats to views of the Naval Base.
 If a beach vacation is part of your plan, visit Lido Azzurro Beach.

 Whichever city or town you plan to visit in the region of Puglia, you’ll be sure to find something that will delight and entertain you.
 Visiting this southern region is sure to offer memories that will stay with you long after your vacation ends.

 Train travel in and out of Puglia is easy, especially in the main cities.
 The capital of Bari has Bari Centrale, the central railway station in the centre of the city.
 The station includes sixteen platforms and offers both local services and out of town services.
 If you are visiting other cities in the region, you can use the Trenitalia railway to get you to the bigger cities or the Ferrovie del Sud to get you to the smaller places.
-Do your homework and check the schedules to see which routes work best for you.
+Refer to the Italy train map for an overall glimpse of the country's railway system.

 Leave a Page Comment & Subscribe to Stay Informed